tesoph/audio/README.md

 <div><img src="assets/img/logo/logo.jpg" alt="logo">
-<h1>Audio Visualiser</h1>
+<h1>Audio Visualizer</h1>
 </div>

 ## Stream Two Project: Interactive Frontend Development - Code Institute

-This project is an interactive live audio visualiser.
+This project is an interactive live audio visualizer.
 It is based on a sketch I had previously written in Processing, [mover_audio](https://github.com/tesoph/mover_audio).
 This sketch's inspiration was the book The Nature of Code by Daniel Shiffman.
 For this project I rewrote the sketch in Javascript using the library p5.js and added several features to make it interactive.
 It requires audio input from the microphone to run.
 How the audio visualizer looks can be controlled by the user via the settings menu.
-There is also the ability to save an image of the current frame as a .jpg image, and to open the sketch in fullscreen mode.
+There is also the ability to save an image of the current frame as a .jpg image, and to open the audio visualizer in fullscreen mode.

 ## Table of contents